hassnainfareed/karaoke-night-tracker/README.md

 - Remove guests from the event
 - Track song choices for each guest

-### UI/UX
-- Responsive design that works on all devices
-- Visual status indicators with color coding
-- Smooth hover and click animations
-- Avatar placeholders with guest initials

 ## 🤝 Contributing

 1. Fork the repository